-Tuscany, with its spectacular hill towns and scenery, is one of Italy's top vacation destinations.
-Tuscany's travel attractions include historic cities and art, great wine and food, medieval hill towns, beaches, and beautiful countryside.
+Tuscany, with its spectacular cities, towns, and scenery, is one of Italy's top vacation destinations.
+Tuscany's many attractions include historic cities and art-filled museums and churches, great wine and food, medieval hill towns, beaches, and beautiful countryside.

-Each part of the Tuscan region has its own unique personality.
-All are worth a visit for the medieval and Renaissance architecture and of course, the food and wine.
+Each part of the Tuscany region has its own unique personality.
+And while it's hard to narrow down a best-of list in a region of travel superlatives, the following are TripSavvy's top 10 places to visit, for medieval and Renaissance architecture, gorgeous scenery and of course, the food and wine.

 Florence, in the heart of Tuscany, is one of Italy's top cities to visit.
-Florence is an important Renaissance architectural and art center with several excellent museums.
-Florence's Cathedral, with its famous dome, and its Baptistery are architectural wonders that will impress even the most jaded tourist.
+Florence is an important Renaissance architecture and art center with several excellent museums.
+Florence's cathedral, or duomo, with its famous dome, and its Baptistery are architectural wonders that are not to be missed.

 Siena is a classic medieval hill town in Tuscany famous for its large fan-shaped piazza the Piazza del Campo, dominated by its bell tower, the Torre del Mangia.

 Siena's annual summer horse race, Il Palio, is about as different from the Kentucky Derby as one can imagine: Bareback riders race the horses along the city's cobblestone streets, in keeping with medieval tradition.